Jai2501/H4G_2024/README.md

 ![Alt text](./preview/login.png)

 - Dashboard with Sustainabot (AI Chatbot)
-- - for the openAI API, as the github repository has been made public, please generator your own API key from OpenAI and substitute it in the `Chatbox.js ` file at`./src/layouts/dashboard/Chatbox.js`.
+- - for the openAI API, as the github repository has been made public, the API key might be disabled so please generate your own API key from OpenAI and substitute it in the `Chatbox.js ` file at`./src/layouts/dashboard/Chatbox.js`.
 The location to subsitute has been commented out.
 ![Alt text](./preview/dashboard.png)

 - List of Challengesss